argoproj/argoproj/sigs/sig-scalability/README.md

 ## Members
 Membership is open to any interested person in the Argo community.

+To join, create a pull request adding yourself to the list below.

 <!-- Alphanumeric order based on `Name` -->
 | Name                                            | Company | Email |
 |-------------------------------------------------|---------|-------|